Jamessks/phub/README.md

 # phub

-A website that fetches data from JSON and lists profiles of certain... stars
+A website that fetches data from JSON and lists profiles of certain ... stars!